Designing for Privacy: How a Privacy-First Approach Enhances Data Protection and Compliance | Blog

 Strong authentication is a cornerstone of privacy-first design.
 When comparing protocols, it’s important to understand the specific advantages of each:

-• Two-Factor Authentication (2FA): Adds a second layer of security, typically through an authentication app.
+• Two-Factor Authentication (2FA): Adds a second layer of security by requiring users to provide credentials through different forms of authentication, such as:

 A well-designed platform should offer flexibility, allowing businesses to implement 2FA and SAML as needed.
 Organizations following data security best practices adopt a combination of 2FA and SAML to strengthen authentication and prevent unauthorized access.